eweviwo/central/ACKNOWLEDGEMENT.md

 # ACKNOWLEDGEMENT

-The project is grateful to people, groups and institutions who have helped us in one way or the other for its progress.
-We continuously [welcome your donation](https://www.notion.so/Donations-1fc0d19c3976807ba1fded446a64f2ec?pvs=4).
+The project is grateful to individuals, groups and institutions who have assisted in various ways.
 We want to thank the following;

 - Emeritus Professors D.E.K.
 Amenumey and G.K.
 Nukunya (both of blessed memory), who we have met in person before.
 They counselled us on researching.